DTjomsland/t3a1-workbook/README.md

 ```

 ### Manipulation of JSON
 *In JavaScript, JSON files are manipulated in a similar way as JavaScript objects are.
 The difference in strategies is due to the format differences.
-The methods `JSON.stingify()` and `parse()` will be discussed in detail below.*
+The methods `JSON.stringify()` and `parse()` will be discussed in detail below.*

 <br>